-Beautica Magazine (website – instagram) is an internationally publishing magazine about all kinds of creative Fashion, Beauty, Nude and Boudoir.
-They partnered with myself and a pool of talented London-based photographers to create a special edition for Halloween 2021.
+Beautica Magazine (website – instagram) is an internationally published magazine about all kinds of creative Fashion, Beauty, Nude and Boudoir.
+They partnered with me and a pool of talented London-based photographers to create a special edition for Halloween 2021.
 And 15% of all sales are donated to the Great Ormond Hospital for Children in London, so it’s also a great opportunity to do good.

 Not many of you might know, but I started my photography journey in Beauty and Fashion.
-Because of the work of my family, I had been introduced to Fashion at a very young age and even worked as a model myself at 7-8 years old for the Pitti Bimbo events.
+Because of my family’s work, I was introduced to Fashion at a very young age and even worked as a model myself at 7-8 years old for the Pitti Bimbo events.
 So it felt kind of natural to lean towards this industry when I first picked up a camera.
-On one side I used it to complement my Design job and help my clients create images for their websites and prints; on the other I was starting to build my own career in other disciplines and be featured in magazines.
+On one side, I used it to complement my Design job and help my clients create images for their websites and prints; on the other, I was starting to build my own career in other disciplines and be featured in magazines.

-I wish Fujifilm would finally release a fast 70mm prime lens because with this genre I love the 105mm focal length (the equivalent on full frame), but they haven’t yet and it’s not in their roadmap.
+I wish Fujifilm would finally release a fast 70mm prime lens because with this genre I love a 105mm focal length (the equivalent on full frame), but they haven’t yet, and it’s not in their roadmap.
 Maybe one day…

-When we started in the morning it was really overcast, which, as you know, works well for portrait.
-But some rays of sunlight started to appear later and it made for some very beautiful effects.
+When we started in the morning, it was really overcast.
+Which, as you know, works well for portraits.
+But some rays of sunlight started to appear later and made for some very beautiful effects.

 By the way, I’m going to add links to all models and make-up artists; Instagram profiles down below.

-I created a portfolio page on this blog to show you my published images and a few more here.
-But let me tease you with a couple here…
+I created a portfolio page on this blog to show you my published images and a few more, here.
+But let me tease you with a couple…

-All the people involved in this work for Beautica Magazine were absolutely fantastic and we created a great collaborative atmosphere.
-It was a team of professionals I want to work with again and even those with less experience did a phenomenal job.
+All the people involved in this work for Beautica Magazine were absolutely fantastic, and we created a great collaborative atmosphere.
+It was a team of professionals I want to work with again; even those with less experience did a phenomenal job.

-When it comes to editing, I didn’t do much to the models themselves other than maybe remove misplaced hair and get rid of some unflattering shadows.
-But with the background and the overall scene I went for some moody tones and sometimes converted the foliage to a red/orange tint.
+When it came to editing, I didn’t do much to the models themselves other than maybe remove misplaced hair and get rid of some unflattering shadows.
+But with the background and the overall scene, I went for some moody tones and sometimes converted the foliage to a red/orange tint.
 Something more in line with the “bloody” and scary Halloween theme or just with Autumn.

 @photos_katarz – @eva.tamaya – @imhappybecoz – @ella.judge.portfolio – @mestiumira – @taylortwins – @ro_whyte – @taylorsobrien_ – @iammodeljulia – @belleinker82 – @yov_logo – @bijal200 – @livv__4 – @mihaela.osan (a few more models arrived later but I did not photograph them)

-I’m a very bad person but I did not keep track of everyone around… You’re going to have to look at the #Hallow2021London hashtag to find all photographers (and missing models).
-At least, big shoutout to @streetlife77a_portraits for assembling the team.
+I’m a very bad person, but I did not keep track of everyone around… You’re going to have to look at the #Hallow2021London hashtag to find all photographers (and missing models).
+At least, a big shoutout to @streetlife77a_portraits for assembling the team.

-Also, this special edition of Beautica magazine can now be purchased (print and/or digital) on MagCloud: https://www.magcloud.com/browse/issue/2117814 (International shipping available).
+The magazine is not in my store, but this special edition of Beautica magazine can be purchased (print and/or digital) on MagCloud: https://www.magcloud.com/browse/issue/2117814 (International shipping available).